How project management expertise will help your clients

 Just like change and uncertainty, your clients don’t like surprises.
 By educating your clients about changes they will always feel in control of any situation.
 This is an important part of managing their expectations and ensuring they are satisfied with the running of the project.
 Failing to keep clients in the loop shows poor communication, and if expectations cannot be met ensure the clients have fair warning.

 When working with a client remember to always discuss with them aspects of the project that are most important to them.
 A successful project manager will not just offer the client the information they’re looking for in order to achieve customer satisfaction but will also educate them on what they need to know (this encompasses managing surprises).
 Offer them information in an engaging manner and just the right level of detail.

 Your clients are extremely busy and are not looking to be highly involved in any project you are managing.
 The success of a project manager can be found in finding the right balance of involvement with you and the client.
 Clients must be involved in some respect so they understand the project and the direction.
 If the client is not involved at all, they will not gain true customer satisfaction due to lack of understanding.
 Project managers must be capable of communicating effectively so they can educate their clients perfectly.

 By gaining further project management skills you will set yourself apart professionally compared to those who are stagnating without formal, relevant qualifications.
 Online supplementary courses are an ideal way to increase your skillset in a convenient and flexible way.
-Today many companies look for the Prince2 Training qualification when seeking out new candidates.
+Today many companies look for good project management qualifications when seeking out new candidates.
 By investing in online training you are proactively updating your project management skills and improving your employability.